-Every year, more and more people turn to the Internet as their primary source of health information and advice; already, nearly half have adopted this habit, leaving just 14% of all patients looking to meet a doctor before Googling symptoms or lurking through health-related forums.
+Every year, more and more people turn to the Internet as their primary source of health information and advice.
+Already nearly half have adopted this habit, leaving just 14% of all patients looking to actually talk to a doctor before Googling symptoms or lurking through health-related forums.

 It may be tongue-in-cheek, but the catchphrase has already emerged: Ask if there’s a female doctor available, and you (or an elderly family member) might live longer.